BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

 * Use XP adjustments from [Vance & Kerenshara's](https://docs.google.com/document/d/1NHksCXkXbjtrv-26VgFHNbyYldatVwag9lM44IWxIXo/edit?usp=sharing) or just flat out give them 200XP each turn until they hit level 5
 * Roll Kingdom Events frequently (DC 5 Flat Check instead of the default) and associate them with the PCs' actions (PC chose to Infiltrate an enemy faction?
 That political scandal is there way of getting back at you)
 * Tie their kingdom and buildings to XP, loot and access to feats/items.
 Maybe you need to recruit a smith for that forge who offers them 1 of 3 possible magic items?
 Or a noble requests a theater threatening 1d4 unrest if they haven't built one in 3 months.
+* Aim for 1-2 kingdom turns per session.
+When levelling from 1-5, intersperse small quests that take up 2/3rds to 1/2 of the session and hand out 10-30XP of kingdom XP after completing them.
+* Prepare some Kingdom Events as quests.
+For instance: the kingdom experiences a terrible Crop Failure.
+Use the research subsystem to let them figure out that the source was a druid who was unhappy with the PC's destruction of nature.
+Then let them travel to the target hex, experience a complication during travel and either peacefully resolve or defeat them for 30-80 Kingdom XP.
+* At earlier levels when unrest and ruin are scarce, maybe cut down on the amount of available Leadership activities per turn (3-6).
+Also limit the amount of Leadership activities to prevent analysis paralysis.

 **PS**: It surprised me in my games, but you will notice that PCs start to critically succeed at building lower level structures at higher levels, significantly reducing commodity cost.
 You should keep that in mind if you are looking into re-balancing structure costs